hkoosha/netty-functional/README.md

                 .addLast(new HttpResponseDecoder())
                 .addLast(Inbound.hook(HttpResponse.class, (ctx, response) -> {
                     // response is of type HttpResponse.
-                    // this is equivalant to implementing channelRead(...) if(response.status().code != 200) {
+                    // this is equivalent to implementing channelRead(...) if(response.status().code != 200) {
                         log.error("did not get an OK reponse, closing {}", ctx.channel());
                         ctx.close();